Kayli/logspub/dev-management.md

     - otherwise its a 'box ticker' or 'taskmaster' antipattern [^1]
     - can easily be tricked/manipulated by its fellow team members

+- bus factor
+  - minimum number of team members that have to suddenly disappear from a project before the project stalls due to lack of knowledgeable or competent personnel

 ## communication